saurabh0719/object-tracker/README.rst

 -  Determine if a python object has changed.
 -  Investigate change history through the changelog.
 -  Trigger callback functions whenever the object or an attribute has changed.
--  Simple query interface for object changelog.
+-  Simple and structured API.
+-  Queryable change history log.

 License
 -------